Small Covers, infra-solvmanifolds and curvature: Small cover, real moment-angle manifold and infra-solvmanifold

 \begin{lem} Suppose a simple convex polytope $P$ is flag and $ F_1,\cdots, F_r$ are all the facets of $P$.
 If $F_k\cap F_i\not=\emptyset$ for $i=i_1,\dots,i_q$, then $F_{ki_1}\cap\dots\cap F_{ki_q}\not=\emptyset$ if and only if $F_{i_1}\cap\dots\cap F_{i_q}\not=\emptyset$.
 So if $P$ is flag, every facet of $P$ must also be flag. \end{lem} \begin{proof} The ``only if part'' is trivial.
 Suppose $F_{i_1}\cap\dots\cap F_{i_q}\not=\emptyset$.
 Then any two of $F_k, F_{i_1},\dots, F_{i_q}$ intersect, so the whole intersection $F_k \cap F_{i_1}\cap\dots\cap F_{i_q}$ is non-empty because $P$ is flag, proving the ``if part''. \end{proof}

 \nn

 \begin{prop} Let $P^n$ be a simple convex polytope of dimension $n$.
-If $P^n$ is flag and the fundamental group of the real moment-angle manifold $\R \mathcal{Z}_{P^n}$ of $P^n$ is virtually solvable, then $P^n$ must be an $n$-cube and so $\R \mathcal{Z}_{P^n}$ is homeomorphic to the $n$-dimensional torus. \end{prop}
+If $P^n$ is flag and the fundamental group of the real moment-angle manifold $\R \mathcal{Z}_{P^n}$ of $P^n$ is virtually solvable, then $P^n$ must be an $n$-cube. \end{prop}

 \begin{proof} When $n=2$, $P^n$ is a polygon.
 Then our assumption that $P^n$ is flag and $\pi_1(\R \mathcal{Z}_{P^n})$ is virtually solvable will force $P^n$ to be a $4$-gon (see~\cite[Example 6.40]{BP02}).
 In the rest, we assume $n\ge 3$.
 By~\eqref{Equ:Seq-2}, we have an exact sequence